 In 2007, the National Highway Traffic Safety Administration has reported that nearly 62,000 motorcycle riders died in motorcycle crashes involving multiple vehicles between 1975 and 2005.
 Of that group of fatalities, 56,000 (90 percent) motorcycle riders died as a result of a two-vehicle crash.
 The Hurt Report, one of the most comprehensive reports of motorcycle accidents issued in 1981, discovered that intersections are the most common location of a motorcycle accident, usually resulting from another vehicle violating a motorcycle's right of way.
-Motorcyclists in Maine who are injured as a result of a right of way violations should contact Peter Thompson & Associates for a consultation and possible representation.
+Motorcyclists in Maine who are injured as a result of a right of way violations should contact Peter Thompson & Associates for a free consultation and possible representation.
 Our experienced Maine motorcycle accident attorneys will be able to investigate, determine which parties should be held responsible for your injuries and bring a lawsuit on your behalf if appropriate.Right-of-Way Law

 MRS Title 29-A, Chapter 19, section 2053 governs right-of-way.
 Among its provisions are rules that when operators of vehicles approach from opposite directions, each must move to the right of center of a public way to allow the other to pass without interference.
 When coming out of a private way (like a driveway), a passenger car must yield right-of-way to a vehicle on the public way and proceed cautiously thereafter.
 At an intersection, a vehicle that wants to turn left must yield the right-of-way to a vehicle traveling the opposite direction if the approaching vehicle is within the intersection or close enough to be considered an immediate hazard.
 A car or other vehicle's failure to follow any of these provisions about right-of-way can constitute negligence in a personal injury action by a motorcyclist.Evidence of Negligence